 - To challenge and support individual student development and growth in social justice principles, advocacy, multiculturalism, human dignity, and positive interactions, as evidenced by students’ portfolios, and student competency evaluations.

-- To provide foundational knowledge through educational experiences that are linked to program excellence and CACREP Standards.
+- To provide foundational knowledge through educational experiences that are linked to program excellence.

 - To provide cutting edge research and excellent instruction as evidence by faculty scholarship and teaching.